AI-Gateway

 Playground to try the Retrieval Augmented Generation (RAG) pattern with Azure AI Search, Azure OpenAI embeddings and Azure OpenAI completions.

-Playground to try the buil-in logging capabilities of Azure API Management.
-Logs requests into App Insights to track details and token usage.
+Playground to try the buil-in LLM logging capabilities of Azure API Management.
+Logs requests into Azure Monitor to track details and token usage.

-Playground to test storing message details into Cosmos DB through the Log to event hub policy.
-With the policy we can control which data will be stored in the DB (prompt, completion, model, region, tokens etc.).
+Playground to test storing message details into Cosmos DB through the LLM Logging to event hub.

 This is a list of potential future labs to be developed.